Welcome to Acorns.

 Where is the best place to live?

-We are looking to explore different places all over the world, such as a rainforest, the countryside, the city and even a beach.
+We explored different places all over the world, such as a rainforest, the countryside, the city and even a beach.

 What is out there?